Make sure your big day goes to plan by considering the pros and cons of having a food truck wedding

 Another advantage of having a food truck at a wedding event is that cleanup is typically easier and faster than traditional wedding catering.

 This is because food truck products are often designed to be grab-and-go served in disposable packaging that can be easily disposed of.
 There is also no need to worry about clearing tables and washing up.

 8. Branding opportunities

-Some food trucks offer custom branding which is a great way to personalise a wedding for the bride and groom with custom colours and images and can be especially valuable for couples who want to create a unique and memorable wedding experience
+Some food trucks offer custom branding which is a great way to personalize a wedding for the bride and groom with custom colors and images and can be especially valuable for couples who want to create a unique and memorable wedding experience

 - 27 Best Food Truck Ideas For Weddings 2023